DavorPenzar/Associativity/README.md

 ### Game Table Format

-The actual format of tables define game tables is the following:
+The actual format of defining game tables is the following:

 1. The table must contain **at least 6 rows**.
 Keep reading to see why.
 2. In general, the table should contain 5 columns (some rows may contain only 4 cells, but that will be explained later).
 The first 4 columns represent columns *A*, *B*, *C* and *D* of the game table, while the last column represents the final solution.